notadeejay/rbc-training/data/Week 3 Day 2/05__CSS Animations__Reading.md

   }
 ```

-##### iteration-count
+#### iteration-count

 How many times the animation will repeat before stopping.
-It can be set to a number, or `infinite`.
+It can be set to a number, or to `infinite`.

 ```css
   .example {